 At Blessed Sacrament, we will continue to offer Mass 10 times throughout the week.
 If you are vulnerable, please consider attending one of these Mass opportunities so that you can receive the Sacrament of the Holy Eucharist.
 We continue to follow strict distancing protocols to provide a safe environment for you to worship.
 (See details below)

 And please remember that we rely on your generosity to meet our financial commitments.
 Thank you to all who have signed up for our online giving and continue to give.
 Thank you to all who continue to put your envelopes in the basket or send them in by mail.
 If you are able to do so, please remember us when planning your monthly or weekly budgets.

 ALL ARE INVITED TO ATTEND MASSES AT BLESSED SACRAMENT!
 The wearing of masks are strongly encouraged.
 Please wear a mask during services.
 If you do not have one of your own, masks will be provided in the Church narthex for your convenience.

-Please be reminded that the obligation to attend Sunday Mass remains dispensed, at least until November 22, 2020.
-Those who wish to resume coming to Mass may do so; those who are not yet ready for any reason, may wait longer.
 Those who are most at risk of serious infection or illness, as well as their caregivers, are strongly encouraged to stay home and participate in live-streamed or televised Masses.
 The risk of the coronavirus is still very real, and even with the best health practices and strict physical distancing in place, anyone attending public events, such as the Mass, is increasing their risk of exposure to COVID-19.